MECLabTUDA/NCALab/whitepaper/paper.md

 * Simplified creation, loading and training of NCA models for different downstream image analysis tasks
 * Streamlined grid search for model and training hyperparameters
-* Tensorboard integration to easily monitor training progress
+* Tensorboard integration to monitor training progress
 * k-fold cross validation
 * Finetuning by re-training the final layer of an NCA
 * Visualization and animation of the NCA inference process